mdnoorit/letslearnai/ml_path_for_beginners.md

-# Step in to the world of Machine Learning :fire:
+# Step into the world of Machine Learning :fire:

 Following is a very simple learning path designed for students to start with Machine learning.